-A long-term client brings in their newly adopted adult greyhound “Millie” for a first exam after picking her up from the rescue.
-Everything looks great; Millie gets her annual vaccines, and survey labwork is run in house.
+A long-term client brings in their newly adopted adult greyhound “Millie” for her first physical examination after picking her up from the rescue.
+Everything looks great; Millie gets her annual vaccines, and survey labwork, including blood samples, is run in house.

-Your technician comes up to you with concern because Millie has a very high PCV.
+Your technician comes up to you with concern because Millie has a very high PCV when comparing the result to the generic reference interval for dogs.
 You take the time to look at a blood smear in-house, and some of the white blood cells are vacuolated in a way you have never seen before.

 What does this mean?
 Does Millie need a bone marrow biopsy?
 What would you do next?

 Millie’s story is an important example of developing modern and breed-specific reference intervals.
-What may seem abnormal in certain canine patients might actually be fairly innocuous.
+What may seem abnormal in some patients might actually be fairly innocuous in certain canine breeds.

-There is no one-size-fits-all solution when it comes to accurately assessing lab work and hematological results between dog breeds.
-Although new information is discovered and published regularly, accurate, trustworthy data takes time to accrue.
-Professional veterinary guidelines for canine hematology have brought us far, but bringing information down to a breed-specific level will bring us even further with canine reference intervals.
+There is no one-size-fits-all solution when it comes to accurately assessing hematological and biochemical parameters between dog breeds.
+The American Society for Veterinary Clinical Pathology has created a framework to help streamline studies.
+However, despite this helpful framework,, accurate, trustworthy data takes time to accrue.
+Previous studies for canine hematology have brought us far, but bringing information down to a breed-specific level will bring us even further with canine reference intervals.

 Breed-associated cell morphology anomalies have the potential to result in hematologic abnormalities reported via automated hematology analyzer.
 These reported abnormal values may be of little clinical significance for the patient but lead the practitioner down the wrong path.

 To prevent overinterpretation of a single value, assessing cell count and cell morphology together is important to obtain the whole clinical picture.
 Doing so will result in a complete hematologic evaluation and proper differential diagnosis construction.
-Abnormalities may raise concern or be mistaken for pathologic disease processes; therefore, being aware of breed-associated anomalies is essential when performing hematologic evaluation.
+What may seem abnormal could be mistakenly attributed to pathologic disease processes, so keeping in mind breed-associated anomalies can help prevent misdiagnoses during hematologic evaluation.